smart-on-fhir/bulk-match-client/README.md

 ### Config File Options

 The Bulk Match Client uses `js` configuration files, but you can think of them as JSON configuration objects.
-The only reason to use JS is to allow for comments and type hinting.
+The only reason to use JS is to allow for comments and type suggestions.
 Below are all the options that can be set in a configuration file.

 Auth and FHIR Server Options:

 -   _string_ **`fhirUrl`** - FHIR server base URL.
 Can be overridden by the `-f` or `--fhir-url` CLI parameter.
--   _string_ **`tokenUrl`** - The Bulk Data server token URL (use `"none"` for open servers and `""` to try to auto-detect it)
+-   _string_ **`tokenUrl`** - The Bulk Data server token URL (use `"none"` or `""` for open servers and `"auto"` to try to auto-detect it)
 -   _object_ **`privateKey`** - The private key (as `JWK`) used to sign authentication tokens.
 This is not needed for open servers
 -   _string_ **`clientId`** - This is not needed for open servers, but identifies the client when making requests.
-Important for auth servers
+Important for connecting to protected servers
 -   _number_ **`accessTokenLifetime`** - The access token lifetime in seconds.
 Note that the authentication server may ignore or restrict this to its own boundaries

 Bulk Match Parameter Options: